-E.1b: Commission Coordination
+E.1b: Commission and TPC Coordination

-RPC staff will coordinate with the local elected officials and citizen representatives, including those that make up the Commission, and conduct of the monthly commission meeting itself, including preparing agendas, minutes, meeting packets/material, scheduling guest speakers, preparing budget and financial reports, making provisions for public participation, and preparing public notices announcing the meetings.
+RPC staff will coordinate with the local elected officials and citizen representatives, including those that make up the Commission, and conduct of the monthly commission and TPC meetings themselves, including preparing agendas, minutes, meeting packets/material, scheduling guest speakers, preparing budget and financial reports, making provisions for public participation, and preparing public notices announcing the meetings.
+For the time being, pending updated CDC guidance, these meetings will be held online to prevent the spread of COVID-19.